bash-bastion/basalt/README.md

 ## Features

-Note that many of these featuers have been implemented before, but require a reimplementation since the major rewrite
+Note that many of these features have been implemented before, but require a reimplementation since the major rewrite

 - [x] Lockfile usage
 - [ ] Transaction rollback